cloverbloom/knowledge-base/systems.md

 * Q4: Sep 28th to Dec 27th

-* Includes 13th Week for action review, consolidation, celebration and refreshing yourself
+* Includes 13th Week for action review, consolidation, celebration and reset

 	* Identify any shortcomings during this period and celebrate what was accomplished

-	- [ ] ==Create a checklist for each 13th Week (include in 12-W Tracker)==
+	- [ ] Create a checklist for each 13th Week (include in 12-W Tracker)

 # [The 12-W Year]
 ### [Core Concepts]